Like a lot of you, I carry a notebook every day and take a ton of handwritten notes about almost everything from grocery lists to my someday novel.

 Use OCR (optical character recognition) software to “read” your documents and convert them to text.
 The problem here is that the handwriting must be very clean, and the software probably still won’t recognize everything.
 OCR is almost useless with cursive handwriting.

-There are any number of text-to-text transcription services available online.
+There is any number of text-to-text transcription services available online.

 Scan to PDF